BrightspaceUI/core/components/breadcrumbs/README.md

 ## Responsive Behavior

-Breadcrumbs that overflow their container will appear to fade at the edge, and can be horizontally scrolled.
+Breadcrumbs that overflow their container will appear to fade at the edge.

 <!-- docs: demo display:block -->
 ```html